Quantum Control and General Recursion beyond the Unitary Case: A Programming Language for Quantum Control

-When it exists, we will denote the unique environment $\Delta$ as $\Gamma^{S}$.
-We now define the set of bound variables of a well-formed program, which intuitively correspond to the set of variables that are initialized then deleted inside the program, appearing in neither its input nor its ouput.
+To ease the definition of the semantics, we do not consider alpha conversion, and as a consequence the statement $\q{*}{=}U;$ $ \tb{new qbit }\q;$ $ \tb{discard } \q$ is not well formed.
+We thus define the set of \emph{bound variables} of a statement, which intuitively correspond to the set of variables that are initialized then deleted inside the program, appearing in neither its input nor its output environment.
+Formally, the set of bound variables of a well-formed statement $S$ is defined as BV$(S)\triangleq \text{\emph{Var}}(S)\setminus (\Gamma\cup\Gamma^S)$, where $\Gamma$ is an environment such that $(\Gamma;S)$ is a well-formed program.
+The set BV$(S)$ is well defined because it does not depend on the choice of $\Gamma$.